 The true crime is this movie’s shallowness.

 TRUE CRIME has the potential to be a powerful thought experiment, exploring the psychology behind the perception of what True Crime truly is.
-Aside from implicit racism, no real issues are broached in this dialog-driven Clint Eastwood actioner.
-From an Andrew Klaven novel, TRUE CRIME is merely the tale of a wrongly-convicted murderer on death row, Frank Beechum (played stolidly by Isaiah Washington) and curmudgeon reporter, Steve Everett’s (Eastwood) 11th-hour hunt for the truth to grant his stay of execution.
+Aside from implicit racism, no real issues are broached in this dialogue-driven Clint Eastwood actioner.
+From an Andrew Klaven novel, directed by Eastwood, TRUE CRIME is merely the tale of a wrongly-convicted murderer on death row, Frank Beechum (played stolidly by Isaiah Washington) and curmudgeon reporter Steve Everett’s (Eastwood) 11th-hour hunt for the truth to grant his stay of execution.

 In other words, is the bottom rung of society to blame for their survival instincts, when those instincts are only brought into prominence because white-collar criminals create a disparity of wealth in society to begin with?

-Well, slap a little racism in there – keep the deep thinkers at bay.
-For a second.
+Instead, slap a little racism in there – keep the deep thinkers at bay.